 The workforce strategy has five themes, each with a supporting plan:

 - organisational development

 The council has a robust ongoing policy review programme which has input from employees, team leaders, management team, HR, trade union and members.
 The policy review programme is an ongoing key piece of work in the HR work plan to ensure that the council’s policies and procedures remain compliant and fit for purpose.

 The following policies and procedures are considered to be key in meeting the requirements of the Modern Slavery Act.

 The council’s employee code of conduct has been reviewed in 2015 to 2016 and makes clear to employees the actions and behaviours expected of them when representing the council.
 The council strives to maintain the highest standards of employee conduct and ethical behaviour and alleged breaches are investigated by line managers.
 The council has a process in place for employees to make declaration of outside interests where appropriate including other paid employment.

 The council’s recruitment processes are transparent and reviewed regularly.
 This includes robust procedures in place for the vetting of new employees and ensures they are able to confirm their identities and qualifications, and they are paid directly into an appropriate, personal bank account.

-The council has a managed service contract in place for the provision of temporary agency staff.
 Where the need arises to source resources from alternative agencies, the council will verify the practices of any new agency it is using before accepting workers from that agency.